ueqt/vuets/README.md

 Rewrite vue using Typescript

+* This is a personal research project, DO NOT USE IN PRODUCTION!

 [doc](https://ueqt.github.io/vuets/)

 ### Debug

+- UnitTest

 `Tests` can debug unittest

+- Web

+`npm start`或者`npm run build`

 run `examples/index.html` or use `Web`, can debug packed ts